CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-04.md

 ## Task 7 - Document Summarization via AI Service for Language Integration

 Summarization is one of the features offered by [Azure AI Service for Language](https://docs.microsoft.com/en-us/azure/AI-services/language-service/overview), a collection of machine learning and AI algorithms in the cloud for developing intelligent applications that involve written language.
-Use this article to learn more about this feature, and how to use it in your applications.
+Use this article to learn more about this feature and how to use it in your applications.

 In general, there are two approaches for automatic document summarization: extractive and abstractive.
 This API provides extractive summarization.
 Extractive summarization is a feature that produces a summary by extracting sentences that collectively represent the most important or relevant information within the original content.
-This feature is designed to shorten content that users consider too long to read.
-Extractive summarization condenses articles, papers, or documents to key sentences.
-The AI models used by the API are provided by the service, you just have to send content for analysis.
+This feature is designed to shorten content users consider too long to read.
+Extractive summarization condenses articles, papers, or documents into key sentences.
+The AI models used by the API are provided by the service.
+You just have to send content for analysis.

 In this task, we are creating a text summarization application with the client library for Python.
 You will create a Python application that can summarize documents or text-based customer service conversations.

-1. Return to the Azure Portal page and navigate to the **AzureAIrg** resource group and select the Azure AI services multi-service account **aiinaday-cogsv<inject key="DeploymentID" enableCopy="false"/>**.
+1. Return to the Azure Portal page, navigate to the **AzureAIrg** resource group, and select the Azure AI services multi-service account **aiinaday-cogsv<inject key="DeploymentID" enableCopy="false"/>**.

     ![The AI Services service is selected](../media/inn13.1.png)